PLACE: New Orleans

 Stanley tells Stella that he has a friend who is making inquiries about Blanche in her hometown of Laurel.
 When he and his now-pregnant wife go out for the evening, Blanche makes a sad and half-hearted attempt to seduce a young paper boy.
 She later goes out with Mitch on a date.

 Mitch unburdens his heart to Blanche who, in turn, tells him of her brief marriage to a young homosexual and how she blames herself for his suicide.

 Scene 1.
 Some weeks later, Blanche’s birthday

 Mitch is late for the party.
 Stanley, who feels that his home and marriage are both threatened by Blanche, breaks up the celebration when he reveals that his friend has discovered Blanche’s unsavory reputation in Laurel for seducing young men, and the fact that she had been told to leave town.
-He hands Blanche a one-way ticket back home and tells her that Mitch now knows everything and will not be corning around again.
-Thus begins the fragmentation of Blanche’s mind.
+After handing Blanche a one-way ticket back home, Stanley tells her that Mitch now knows everything and will not be coming around again.

 Scene 2.
 Later that night

 Stella has been taken to a hospital for a premature delivery.
-Mitch, drunk, invades the apartment and bitterly reproaches Blanche: Just as her desperate hopes lie with him, his lay with her.
+Mitch, drunk, invades the apartment and bitterly reproaches Blanche: Just as her desperate hopes lie with him, his lie with her.
 They have both lost their emotional refuge.
-His denunciation of her as someone too unclean to enter his mother’s house and the appearance of a Mexican woman selling flowers for the dead are the triggers that start to unhinge Blanche’s mind.
+His denunciation of her as someone too unclean to enter his mother’s house is a trigger that starts to unhinge Blanche’s mind.